When will I get paid?

 Why is my name on the seniority list twice?

-If you taught in two different departments, then your name appears twice.
-At Langara, seniority is earned college-wide, not by department.
-So if you taught 4 sections in Fine Arts, and 2 sections in Art History, then your total seniority is 6/8 of a year, or 0.75, and you carry that seniority in both departments.
+If you taught in two different departments, then your name appears twice in the list.
+However at Langara, seniority is earned college-wide, not by department.
+So if you taught 4 sections in Fine Arts, and 2 sections in Art History, then your total seniority is 6/8 of a year, or 0.75, and you carry that seniority in both departments and that amount will appear in the list both times.